Outdoor Lux Sensor

 • Green-white: GND

-This should minimise the crosstalk between SDA and SCL as the green and blue pairs are furthest apart.
+This should minimise the crosstalk between SDA and SCL as the green and blue pairs have the biggest twist ratio difference.

 Thanks for pointing me to you post.
 I had figured out the ‘difficult’ hardware stuff, but the part where I am a confused is your line ‘Load up this config to your ESP’.
 The posted code looks like a .yaml file, but I was planning to have the BH1750/ESP simply be a sensor that communicates with my HA system.
 Are you suggesting that the ESP becomes a HA system and that it communicates with the other?